RhalenaThomas/Datapoints-Perspectives/Using_Screens.md

 # Using screens in your terminal with cloud computing

-- In HPC it is the best practice to use "screens" this is like a separate window/desktop/tab but you are inside the same session.
+- "Screens" are like a separate window/desktop/tab but you are inside the same session (terminal BUT you cannot see or click a window)
+- You can find all the information about screens GNU here:  https://www.gnu.org/software/screen/
+- In High Performance Computing (HPC) systems it is the best practice to use "screens".

-- Why?
+- Why use screens?

-1. So that when something is running you can do something else instead just staring at a black screen.
+1. You can set up and enviroment and run code then "leave" the screen running.
+This way you are doing something else instead just staring at a black screen.
 2. If you drop you internet connection or for some other reason get bumped out of your HPC your task will keep running.
 3. Always work in a screen when working in interactive mode.
 One most clusters you cannot access the internet instide of your interactive mode.
 If you are inside base R or working in python you would have to close your session to get file pathways or similar items (not practical).